probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ## Motivation

-_[What was the need for this RFM and why is it important?
-What was the expected impact?]_

-We are building a decentralized system that we are not operating ourselves.
-We want to continuously improve this system to make it faster, easier to use etc. If we want to improve something, we have to measure it first.
-The goal of this project is to study Kademlia Routing Table Health in the IPFS network.
-This will allow us to understand if the routing tables behave as we expect, to monitor if any routing attack (DHT eclipse etc.) is being performed, and to propose some improvements to Kademlia Routing.
+Measuring the performance of decentralized peer-to-peer systems is often not as straightforward as for centrally operated systems, for they contain no central monitoring.
+However, it is crucial for these systems to set up measurements and metrics, to understand what can be improved.
+The goal of this Request For Measurement (RFM) is to study Kademlia DHT Routing Table Health in the IPFS network.
+The measurements described in this report will help us understand better the state of the routing table in practice as well as provide hints on libp2p and IPFS routing improvements.

+Our study focuses in particular on:
+- the ratio of stale entries in the routing tables
+- the peers distribution in Kademila k-buckets
+- the measure of missing peers in the k-buckets
+- whether IPFS nodes have their 20 closest peers in their routing tables

+These metrics will help us evaluate the state of the DHT Routing Table in practice, its strengths and its weaknesses.
+We will be able to detect problems or propose improvements suggestions from the results of this study.

 ## Measurement Methodology

+Kademlia [1] routing table is composed of `k-buckets`, sorting remote peers according to the XOR distance between the peer's own 256-bits ID and the remote peer ID.
+Peer `P0` will have peer `P1` in its bucket `i` if `P0`'s ID and `P1`'s ID share a common `i-bit` prefix.
+Each bucket is capped at a maximum of `k=20` peers by design.
+Note that in theory, the routing table should contain 256 buckets, with most of them being totally empty. `libp2p` implementation of Kademlia only creates the necessary buckets, and the bucket with the highest ID will contain up to 20 peers with the longest CPL, even though the peer IDs would theoretically belong to different buckets. **[TODO: add reference to implementation]** We will discuss only the theoretical buckets, represented by the CPL.

 ### Nebula Crawler